Skip to Main Content

 Featured

 Once you find the one and decide to propose, you’ll need to find the perfect ring.
-But that can come with a sizable cost — about $3,700, according to Brides’s most recent American Wedding Study.
-If that’s more than you want to pay out of pocket, you may be able to break up the cost over time.
+But that can come with a sizable cost — $5,200 on average, according to a 2024 survey by wedding planning website The Knot.
+If that’s more than you can afford to pay out of pocket, you may be able to break up the cost over time.
 Here’s a look at four different engagement ring financing options and the pros and cons of each.

 How does financing an engagement ring work?